meatballs/anvil-authorisation/README.md

   do_stuff()
 ```
 #### authorisation_required
-Checks that a user is logged in to our app and has sufficient permissions before the
+Checks that a user is logged in to your app and has sufficient permissions before the
 function is called and raises an error if not:

 ```python